LIS501/syllabi/md/spring17assignments.md

 4. One annotated bibliography item - due M4DUE
 5. One reflection about finding items - due M5DUE
 6. Share 20 resources via Zotero - due M6DUE
-7. Abstract outline & 2 annotations due M7DUE
+7. Abstract outline & 2 annotations - due M7DUE
-8. Research Reflection notebook due M8DUE
+8. Research Reflection notebook  - due M8DUE

-**Ungraded Labs** (15 points)
+**Ungraded In-Class Exercises** (18 points total)

+These are ungraded; participate in class and submit any associated by 11PM on the deadline for full credit.

+1. Introduce yourself both in person in class and in writing on the Moodle forum. - due INTROLABDATE
-1. File format exercise (FILELABDATE)
+2. File format exercise - planned for FILELABDATE
+3. Sign up for 2 collections for Assignment 1 on the wiki set up for this purpose. - planned for COLLECTIONSIGNUPLABDATE
-2. Collection stewardship exercise (COLLECTIONLABDATE)
+4. Collection stewardship exercise - participate on COLLECTIONLABDATE
-3. Command line exercise (INTERFACELABDATE)
+5. Command line exercise - planned for INTERFACELABDATE
-4. Reference question exercise (REFLAB1DATE)
+6. Reference question exercise - participate on REFLAB1DATE
-5. Return to reference question exercise (REFLAB2DATE)
+7. Return to reference question exercise - participate on REFLAB2DATE
-6. Zotero introduction (ZOTERO1LABDATE)
+8. Zotero introduction exercise - planned for ZOTERO1LABDATE
-7. Research methods (METHODSLABDATE)
+9. Research methods exercise - planned for METHODSLABDATE
-8. Use & Users discussion (USERSLABDATE)
+10. Use & Users discussion - participate on USERSLABDATE
-9. Cultural heritage object description (SPURLOCKDATE)
+11. Cultural heritage object description exercise - planned for SPURLOCKDATE
-10. Pandoc on cultural heritage object description (PANDOC1LABDATE)
+12. Pandoc on cultural heritage object description - planned for PANDOC1LABDATE
-11. Pandoc formatting an ebook (PANDOC2LABDATE)
+13. Markdown of an ebook - planned for PANDOC2LABDATE
-12. Character encoding exercise (UNICODELABDATE)
+14. Character encoding exercise - planned for UNICODELABDATE
-13. Pandoc of ebook (PANDOC3LABDATE)
+15. Pandoc assembly of an EPUB ebook - planned for PANDOC3LABDATE
-14. Zotero output and applications (ZOTERO2LABDATE)
+16. Zotero output and applications exercise - planned for ZOTERO2LABDATE
+17. Database design exercise - planned for DATABASELABDATE
-15. Practice presentations (PRACTICEDATE)
+18. Practice presentations - participate on PRACTICEDATE

 **Grading Scale:**